doom-neovim/doom-nvim/docs/contributing.md

   so that it works correctly on your environment, you can do it freely since I currently do not have that system to do tests.

-# Reporting issues
+## Reporting issues

-## Acquire a backtrace from errors
+### Acquire a backtrace from errors

 All the errors ocurred in Doom Nvim are saved into a `doom.log` file inside the `~/.local/share/nvim/` directory.
 If the logs are very long, please paste it using a [gist].

-## Create a step-by-step reproduction guide
+### Create a step-by-step reproduction guide

 A step-by-step guide can help considerably to debug the error that occurs and thus reach a solution more quickly.

-## Include information about your Doom Nvim install
+### Include information about your Doom Nvim install

 Some important data would be:

-- Your Neovim version
-- Your custom configuration if you have one (`$HOME/.config/doom-nvim/doomrc`)
+- Your custom configuration if you have one (`doomrc.lua`, `doom_config.lua` and `plugins.lua`)
 - Which branch of Doom Nvim are you using
 - Which plugins are you using

-# Suggest features, keybinds and enhancements
+## Suggest features, keybinds and enhancements

-- To request a new feature, please use the prefix `[Feature Request]` in your issue.
+- To request a new feature, please use the prefix `Feature request:` in your issue.
-- To request a keybind, please use the prefix `[Keybind Request]` in your issue.
+- To request a keybind, please use the prefix `Keybind request:` in your issue.
-- To request an enhancement, please use the prefix `[Enhancement]` in your issue.
+- To request an enhancement, please use the prefix `Enhancement:` in your issue.

 In this way, it is much easier and more organized to identify the type of issue and handle the requests.

-# Contributing code
+## Contributing code

-## Conventions
+### Conventions

-### Code style
+#### Code style

 Doom Nvim follows some code style rules like ones the mentioned below:

 - Single quotes over double quotes.
+- Tabs over spaces.
 - Variable names in `snake_case`, except in the BASH installation script.
 - Function names in `snake_case`.
 - [stylua] is used to format lua files with the following configuration: